WildCodeSchool/2409-wns-rouge-peakrent/README.en.md

   Copy from `.env.example` and adjust for your environment

 - Create `database.env` at project root
-  Copy from `database.env.example` and adjust
+  Copy from `database.env.example` and adjust for your environment

 - Create `variables.env` at project root
-  Copy from `variables.env.example` and adjust
+  Copy from `variables.env.example` and adjust for your environment

+- Create `front.variables.env` at project root
+- Copy from `front.variables.env.example` and adjust for your environment

 ---